 Peer Leadership Program

-In the PLP, students can apply for “manager” jobs, overseeing the various areas of responsibility at Discovery Ranch: rooms, laundry, kitchen, etc. The jobs are available every eight weeks.
-Once a student acquires a job, she is responsible for ensuring that the job is completed consistently and to a high standard.
+In the PLP, students can apply for “manager” jobs, which means that they oversee the various areas of responsibility at Discovery Ranch, like rooms, laundry, and kitchen.
+These jobs are available every eight weeks.
+Once a student acquires a job, she is responsible for ensuring that the job is completed properly and consistently.
 This often requires managing and directing other students.
-It may require designing and implementing systems.
+It may also require designing and implementing systems.
 It may require “hiring” and training an assistant to help complete her duties.

 The PLP has implications for a wide variety of treatment goals.
 Some students are excellent leaders but have trouble taking direction from peers.
-Some students do fantastic work along but have difficulty as part of a team.
-Some students are quiet or reserved and have trouble asserting their needs or giving direction.
-Students can choose when to start participating in the PLP, but because the PLP is written into Discovery Ranch programming, students reach a point where they can only progress by taking on those responsibilities and challenges, and as staff monitor, assess, process, and report on the students’ progress, a wealth of therapeutic opportunities and information emerge.
+Other students do fantastic work alone but have difficulty as part of a team.
+There are also students who are quiet or reserved and have trouble asserting their needs or giving direction.
+Students can choose when to start participating in the PLP, but because the PLP is written into Discovery Ranch programming, students reach a point where they can only progress by taking on those responsibilities and challenges.
+As staff oversee, assess, process, and report on the students’ progress, a wealth of therapeutic opportunities and information emerge.

-Finally, at a very basic level, the PLP is, for many students, their first experience with a job.
-One of the things many students miss while in residential treatment is the experience of that first, teenage job: filling out an application, doing a job interview, and showing up for work.
-The PLP is designed to mimic some of those practical experiences.
-Staff are trained to take the interview and supervision process as seriously as they would any job and help the students learn the life skills that come with job hunting in the real world.
-Furthermore, some of the specialty PLP jobs with our horses and feeder calves give certain students opportunities to gain even more in-depth knowledge and practical experience with the assessment, medication, and intensive care of animals.
+The PLP is, for many students, is their first experience with a job.
+The PLP is designed to mimic a real job experience, including filling out an application, going to a job interview, and showing up for work.
+We train staff to take the interview and supervision process as seriously as they would any real job and help the students learn the life skills that come with real job hunting.
+Some of the specialty PLP jobs with our horses and feeder calves gives certain students opportunities to gain even more in-depth knowledge and practical experience with the assessment, medication, and intensive care of animals.